Bachelor of Science (Honours) Banking and Finance

 • IELTS 6.0 overall with no component below 5.5 or

-• Singapore O Level, with a grade of C or above, or equivalent.
+• Singapore O Level, with a grade of C or above, or equivalent or

 c.
 Minimum Age: